 The connection to API Simulator as HTTPS Proxy is HTTPS (HTTP over TLS/SSL); the actual request then is HTTPS through HTTPS.

 Calling API Simulator as HTTP or HTTPS proxy does not require any additional configuration in API Simulator.
 Moreover, API Simulator answers as HTTP or HTTPS proxy on the same port number.

 We would love to hear your feedback!
-Shoot us a quick email to [feedback at APISimulator.com] to let us know what you think.
+Shoot us an email to [feedback at APISimulator.com] about anything that is on your mind.

 Happy API Simulating!